Neil Leitch, Chief Executive, Pre-school Learning Alliance and Chairperson of the EYN Partnership

 Partnering for change

 Competing priorities can make it difficult for practitioners to provide an optimal environment for children.
 But we believe that nutrition is one of the fundamentals of children’s wellbeing.
 However, we appreciate that it can be difficult to commit to building nutritional expertise within a setting, amongst everything else.
-This is why the Alliance is so proud to be involved in the Early Years Nutrition Partnership, which brings together the collective expertise of the Alliance with the British Nutrition Foundation and Danone Nutricia Early Life Nutrition.
+This is why the Pre-school Learning Alliance is so proud to have partnered with the British Nutrition Foundation and Danone Nutricia Early Life Nutrition in creating the Early Years Nutrition Partnership (EYN Partnership).
+The governing board of the EYN Partnership is made up of Neil Leitch, Chief Executive of Pre-school Learning Alliance, Professor Judith Buttriss, Director General of British Nutrition Foundation and an independent board member, June O'Sullivan, Chief Executive of London Early Years Foundation (LEYF).
 We have a mission to improve the future outcomes of young children by setting a standard for nutrition practice in early years settings.
-And we are working to make this a reality using a model that is designed to be flexible and sensitive to settings needs and challenges.
+Drawing upon our collective expertise, the EYN Partnership is working to make this a reality using a model that is designed to be flexible and sensitive to settings' needs and challenges.

 Empowering early years practitioners